polylang/wpml-to-polylang/readme.txt

 * De-activate WPML to Polylang (you can even delete it)
 * Setup a language switcher either as a widget or in nav menus
 * Check that everything is OK
-* If something went wrong and you want to revert to WPML, you can delete Polylang using the red link in Plugins table (it will delete all data created for Polylang) and then re-activate WPML
+* If something went wrong and you want to revert to WPML, you can delete Polylang using the red link in Plugins table (You can delete all data created for Polylang by checking the relevant option in Settings > Languages> Settings > Tools before deleting Polylang) and then re-activate WPML

 = Notes =